Watson and Clemson dethrone top-ranked Tide, 35-31

 Watson hooked up with Williams and Jordan Leggett, who made great catches for big gains to get to first-and-goal with 14 seconds left.

 A pass interference on Alabama made it first-and-goal at the 2 with six seconds left.
 Time for one more play to avoid a game-tying kick and potential overtime.
-Renfrow slipped away from the defense at the goal line and was alone for an easy toss.
+Renfrow slipped away from the defense at the goal line with the help of some traffic created by his teammates — or maybe it was an illegal pick? — and was alone for an easy toss.
 It was the walk-on receiver's second TD catch of the night, adding to the two he had last season against Alabama.

 When it ended, Clemson's 315-pound defensive lineman Christian Wilkins did a cartwheel and Ben Boulware, one of the toughest linebackers in the country, was in tears.